leopoldcambier/backup_github_repos/README.md

 # Backup all your Github repos

-This script download all of a user's Github repos (private and public) and clone/fetch/pull all branches.
+This script downloads all of a user's Github repos (private and public) and clone/fetch/pull all remote branches.

 ## Requirements:
 * `PyGithub` Python module to access the Github API